 - Acting – developing the acting abilities of the local community.
 This is a fantastic way to encourage them to speak English through role playing.
 You may also help to write scripts and direct short plays and sketches.

 Volunteers don’t need any specific qualifications to take part, but should have a basic knowledge or a strong interest in drama, dance, or music.
-It is also important that as a volunteer, you are enthusiastic, flexible, open to learning and interested in working with children and young adults.
+It is also important that as a volunteer, you are enthusiastic, flexible, open to learning and interested in working with young adults.
 Anyone who has good organizational skills and experience of managing group dynamics will be ideal for the project.

 A basic knowledge of Spanish will be helpful if you decide to get involved in the music lessons and drama lessons, however it is not essential.
-You will find that as long as you are enthusiastic and use your initiative you will be able to communicate with the children and local staff.
+You will find that as long as you are enthusiastic and use your initiative you will be able to communicate with the teenagers and local staff.

 You can join the Creative Arts project in Ecuador for two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.